Chart3JS/RapidAPI-s3-UI/README.md

 # run all tests
 npm test

 # build for production and cordova build.
+You need to configure host in the
+<PROJECT_ROOT>/src/services/Api.js to connect to deployed on cloud service or to allow routing to localhost:3001 on your device
 npm run cordova-build

 # build for production and serve the app through the browser - no hot reload.